bybang/noorExpress/planning/user-stories.md

 - featured items names, prices
 - featured items can be hovered over and magnified
 - featured items favourite button(indicator needed)

+### Wireframes
+- Draw out the structure of your web pages
+- This will make it much easier to build out these pages later
+- This is also a great opportunity to get input from all of the team members
+- Design matters... however you are a developer, not a designer
+- Get inspiration from websites you visit